shakad72/group-7-gc/use-cases/use-case-5.md

 ### Preconditions

-- The system has access to a reliable dataset containing information about countries and their populations.
+- We know the number of countries and continents.
+The system has access to a reliable dataset containing information about continents, countries and their populations.
-- The user specifies the value of **N** (number of countries) they want to retrieve.
-- The user specifies the continent for which they want to retrieve the top **N** populated countries.

 ### Success End Condition

-The user receives a list of the top **N** populated countries within the specified continent, organized by population.
+A report of the top **N** populated countries within the specified continent, organized by population is produced.

 ### Failed End Condition

-The user does not receive the list of countries due to errors in data retrieval or if the dataset is unavailable.
+No report is produced.

 ### Primary Actor

-User
+Clerical User

 ### Trigger

-User provides the value of **N** and selects a continent to retrieve the top **N** populated countries.
+I provide the value of **N** and select a continent to retrieve the top **N** populated countries.

 ## MAIN SUCCESS SCENARIO

-1. User specifies the value of **N**.
+1. I specify the value of **N**.
-2. User selects the continent from the available options.
+2. I select the continent from the available options.
 3. The system retrieves data of all countries within the specified continent and their populations.
 4. The system sorts the countries based on their population, from largest to smallest.
-5. The system selects the top **N** countries based on the user-provided value and the continent.
+5. The system selects the top **N** countries based on my provided value and the continent.
-6. The sorted list of the top **N** populated countries within the specified continent along with their populations is presented to the user.
+6. The sorted list of the top **N** populated countries within the specified continent along with their populations is presented to me.

 ## EXTENSIONS

 1. **Condition**: Data retrieval error
-   - **Action**: The system notifies the user about the error and terminates the process.
+   - **Action**: The system notifies me about the error and terminates the process.

 ## SUB-VARIATIONS